Darién Gap

-Due to its isolation and harsh geography, the Darién Gap remains largely undeveloped, with most economic activity consisting of small-scale farming, cattle ranching, and lumber.
+Because of its isolation and harsh geography, the Darién Gap remains largely undeveloped, with most economic activity consisting of small-scale farming, cattle ranching, and lumber.
 Criminal enterprises such as human and drug trafficking are widespread.
 There is no road, not even a primitive one, across the Darién.
 The "Gap" interrupts the Pan-American Highway, which breaks at Yaviza, Panama, and resumes at Turbo, Colombia, roughly 106 km away.
 Infrastructure development has long been constrained by logistical challenges, financial costs, and environmental concerns; attempts failed in the 1970s and 1990s.
 Currently, there is no active plan to construct a road through the Gap, although there is discussion of reestablishing a ferry service and building a rail link.

 Consequently, travel within and across the Darién Gap is often conducted with small boats or traditional watercraft such as pirogues.
 Otherwise, hiking remains the only feasible option; however, it is considered strenuous and dangerous.
-Aside from natural threats such as deadly wildlife, tropical diseases, and frequent heavy rains and flash floods, law enforcement and medical support are nonexistent, resulting in rampant violent crime, and causing otherwise minor injuries to ultimately become fatal.
+Aside from natural threats such as venomous and deadly wildlife, tropical insects, parasites and diseases, and frequent heavy rains and flash floods, law enforcement and medical support are nonexistent, resulting in rampant violent crime, and causing otherwise minor injuries to potentially become fatal.

 Despite its perilous conditions, since the 2010s, the Darién Gap has become one of the heaviest migration routes in the world, with hundreds of thousands of migrants, primarily Haitians and Venezuelans, traversing north to the Mexico–United States border.
 In 2022, there were 250,000 crossings, compared to only 24,000 in 2019.
 In 2023, more than 520,000 individuals passed through the gap, more than doubling the previous year's number of crossings.